 Moving on to the most difficult ones on the list, this is something that can easily separate talented writers from just good ones.

-While it can be unavoidable (ex. when using specific terminology), taking extra care to alter words that you overuse can freshen the content.
+While it can be unavoidable (ex. when using specific terminology), taking extra care to alter words that you overuse can freshen every content piece.